A small word with a BIG meaning!

 “Lack of Common Experience”

-It basically means that you use words that are absolutely logical and understandable to you as the instructor or teacher (in regards to experience), but that’s not necessarily the case for the receiver or in this case, the student, depending on his experience of course.
+It basically means that you use words that are absolutely logical and understandable to you as the instructor or teacher (in regards to experience), but that’s not necessarily the case for the receiver (the student in this case), depending on his experience of course.
 Especially in the English language, there are different words or vocabularies, sometimes only one word can be used in many different contexts compared to other languages like German for example, where a particular word is used to express only a single idea.
 I have made that experience so many times this far.
 At some point this will make it easier with time as students get more used to English and start to find it fairly simple, but at the beginning it can be quite difficult for some.

 Small things can make a big difference.

 But there are a few more “Barriers in Communication” which are all equally important and are also related to these issues, such as ‘Overuse of Abstractions’, “Confusion between the Symbol and the symbolized object etc.